My career spans four decades, five continents

 I am an independent journalist and documentary filmmaker teaching at American University (AU) in Washington, DC.
 My career spans four decades, five continents and nearly every facet of journalism and mass communication, most especially visual communication, or visual storytelling.
-I am the founder and director of AU’s Backpack Journalism Project.
-I am a pioneer of “backpack video journalism” and one of the craft’s most noted practitioners.
-I am the author of the highly acclaimed “Essential Video Journalism Field Manual,” and its Spanish-language version, “Manual Esencial de Produccion Video Periodismo.”
+I am the founder and director of AU’s Backpack Journalism Project, a pioneer of “backpack video journalism” and one of the craft’s most noted practitioners.
+I am the author of the highly acclaimed, “Essential Video Journalism Field Manual,” and its Spanish-language version, “Manual Esencial de Produccion Video Periodismo.”
 I teach the first-ever Spanish-language class at AU’s School of Communication (SOC), “Backpack Documentary en Español.”
 I engineered the SOC’s 2015 partnership with the Pulitzer Center on Crisis Reporting and am the driving force behind that initiative.
 I am the director, executive producer and host of the upcoming documentary series, “FREELANCERS with Bill Gentile.”
 (See https://vimeo.com/255059404)

-My recent work includes “When the Forest Weeps,” a short film that examines how Ecuador’s Kichwa Indians struggle as their deep spiritual relationship with the Amazonian rain forest diminishes in a clash with the forces of so-called modernity.
+My recent work also includes, “When the Forest Weeps,” a short film that examines how Ecuador’s Kichwa Indians struggle as their deep spiritual relationship with the Amazonian rain forest diminishes in a clash with the forces of so-called modernity.
 (See https://www.youtube.com/watch?v=Wgqh6PGw1lg)

 My work also includes the 2015 documentary, “Afghan Dreams,” which I shot, produced and wrote, about four Afghan law students – all female – who defy all odds to compete in the world’s most important competition of international commercial law.
 In 2013, I shot, produced, wrote and narrated a three-part film series on religion and gangs in Guatemala.
 The three films, “I. The Gangs,” “II.
 The Researcher,” and “III.
 The Pastor,” are viewable on YouTube at http://www.youtube.com/watch?v=Eu2gRjMyacc, at http://www.youtube.com/watch?v=E3wnOfHQemY, and at http://www.youtube.com/watch?v=Bl7fZnPQjR0&feature=em-upload_owner, respectively.